- 2 teaspoons plus 1 cup butter, divided

 - In a microwave, melt chocolate chips; stir until smooth.
 Spread evenly over toffee.
 Sprinkle with hazelnuts, pressing down gently.
 Let stand for 1 hour.

 - Break into bite-sized pieces.
 Store in the refrigerator.
-Yield: 1-3/4 pounds.
+Yield: about 1-3/4 pounds.

 Reviews forContest-Winning Hazelnut Toffee